mfsisunnys/parking-management/README.md

 ## Unit Tests

-The unit tests can be run using the command "python manage.py test"
+The unit tests can be run using the command `python manage.py test`